![]() the psycho cat on an HP Mini with Ubuntu

 Download the disk image First, make sure you have a BitTorrent client.
 BitTorrent is a peer-to-peer download application with several advantages (for both you and the Ubuntu community at large) over a straight download through the web browser:

-If you find stand-alone BitTorrent clients confusing, you can also use the Opera web browser, which has a torrent downloading built into it.
+If you find stand-alone BitTorrent clients confusing, you can also use the Opera web browser, which has torrent downloading built into it.
 Go to the Ubuntu releases website instead of the download page of the Ubuntu website.
-Yes, the download site appears more "user-friendly" (click the edition, click your download location, and then download the file), but we're going to go the BitTorrent route instead (for the reasons outlined above).
-I've linked to the releases site for 10.04, but if you go to releases.ubuntu.com, you can get other release versions (9.10, 9.04, 8.04).
+Yes, the download site appears more "user-friendly" (click the edition, click or skip giving a donation, and then download the file), but we're going to go the BitTorrent route instead (for the reasons outlined above).
+I've linked to the releases site for 12.04, but if you go to releases.ubuntu.com, you can get other release versions (12.10, 11.10, 10.04).

 When you first arrive at the releases site, you'll see a couple of download links for the Desktop CD.
 Don't click those download links.
 Instead, scroll down the page until you get a list of links with dates, sizes, and descriptions.